roshiajin-kunai/sakkamade.github.io/_posts/storyette/2021-02-23-sakura-drop.md

 {: class="first-paragraph"}

 I was just a few paces behind her, beholding that, redolent an aquarelle landscape, scenery.
 Forming a picture frame with a fingers of my hands, I clipped her, and the article she was viewing, out.
-The _sakura_ tree, clad in an countless, innumerable petals of the idem hue as her hoodie, bore a dignified smile on its visage, gazing back at her as at a lover.
-Beyond such a tree, upon the sky that spread its clear spring blue, fluffy white clouds set its float a blotches, as though, upon the blue campus.
+The _sakura_ tree, clad in a countless, innumerable petals of idem to her hoodie hue, bore a dignified smile upon its visage, gazing back at her as at a lover.
+Beyond such a tree, upon the sky that spread its clear spring blue, fluffy white clouds set its float, a blotches as though upon the blue campus.

-I seared the picture against my eyes, as of it were to be engraved within my heart.
+I seared the picture against my eyes, as if it were to be engraved within my heart.
 For I am certain I should not observe​ it never any more.
-Certainly, at no occasion  I would be able to foregather with her like this any more.
+Certainly, at no occasion  I would be able to foregather with her like this.
 This might be the climax.
-I had bring myself here  bearing such determination.
+I had bring myself here, bearing such determination.

 I wondered why does her appearance grew blurred amidst the scenery.
 The inner canthus turned hot, an impression akin a sole thin film being stretched over my pupils.
-Presuming that I did not bite my lower lip, I should have stared wailing at any moment now.
+Presuming that I did not bite my lower lip, I should have started wailing at any moment now.

 ——Do not cry.
 Not yet.

-Bearing that in mind, being nigh a wiping my eyes, she slowly cast a gaze at me over her shoulder.
+Bearing that in mind, I was being nigh wiping my eyes, as she slowly cast a gaze at me over her shoulder.

 "You are late, Yaeko.